 1.6.
 If you would like to make representations on the Nottinghamshire and Nottingham Waste Local Plan, we would encourage you to do so online via our website at www.nottinghamshire.gov.uk/waste, using our interactive online representation system for efficiency of processing.
-However, if you are unable to make your representations you can email us your comments.
+However, if you are unable to make your representations you can email us your comments using the contact us details on the next page.